ASYquan/Trie-tree-and-Sum-Of-Selection-SoS-Dynamic-Programming-implenetation-/README.md

-# Tries and Subset Sum (SOS): A Curious Exploration
+# Tries and Subset Sum (SOS) implenentation I did sometime ago...

 I built this small project out of curiosity after learning about the underlying concepts in school.
 It combines two elegant ideas from algorithms: prefix trees (tries) and dynamic programming for the “sum of selections” (a subset-sum style problem).
 The goal was to understand the mechanics deeply, write clean implementations, and have a compact playground to experiment with.